• Skip to primary navigation

 Best Alternatives to Gmail

-Using ProtonMail, no third-parties can read your emails and, therefore, you don’t have to worry about privacy issues like the 2018 case when Google was accused of scanning user emails to facilitate targeted marketing.
+Using ProtonMail’s secure email, no third parties can read your emails and, therefore, you don’t have to worry about privacy issues like the 2018 case when Google was accused of scanning user emails to facilitate targeted marketing.

 Unfortunately, unlike Gmail which offers 10GB of free storage, ProtonMail only offers 500MB.
 If you need more space then you will need to subscribe to one of their premium plans.
 ProtonMail can send and receive emails across all email service providers.